When you walk into a room, your eyes first fall for cleanliness. Your mood gets framed up on the basis of its sanitation and neatness.

 While you’re up there, check the light fixtures and ceiling fans.
 A disposable duster with an extendable handle is your best tool for capturing dust and spider webs.

 If you don’t have one, use a clean microfiber cloth and secure it to a broom or mop handle with a rubber band.

 The clothes are crammed together and the heap got so high that they fall when you open the door.
 This is the sign to clean your closet floors as quickly as possible.

-What if the closet are carpeted?
-They are often seen gloomy, dirty and dusty.
+What if the closet is carpeted?
+They are often seen as gloomy, dirty and dusty.
 And this will breed ground for mold, mites and insects.